thomas3577/tano/docs/api.md

 **Parameters:**

 - `taskParams` (ITaskParams): Is an object that can contain all necessary parameters for a task.
-The following properties are included:

 **Example:**